Street trading options in Brighton & Hove

-The waiting list for pitches is approximately three to four years.
-If you wish to go on the waiting list, please submit the an application.
+The waiting list for pitches is approximately 3 to 4 years.
+If you wish to go on the waiting list, please submit an application.

 We don't need payment or supporting documentation until we grant your permit.

-See street trading fees (PDF 25KB) for further information on payment requirements.
+See street trading fees (PDF 25KB) for more information on payment requirements.

 Mobile street trading